a100kpm/first-step-neural-network/open ai test/README.md

-# first step neural network
+# first step neural network with environement from https://gym.openai.com/
+# TO DO: refine code to be able to run without the local saved file